Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/create-project-wide-actions.md

 *The Input System Package Project Settings after creating and assigning the default actions*

 Once you have created and assigned project-wide actions, the Input System Package page in Project Settings displays the **Actions Editor** interface.
 Read more about how to use the [Actions Editor](ActionsEditor.md) to configure your actions.

-## Create a new empty input action asset

-In some situations you might want to start with an empty action asset, or create additional action assets.

-To do this, go to __Assets > Create > Input Actions__ from Unity's main menu, or select **Input Actions** the Project window's **Add (+)** button menu.

-When you create an action asset this way, the new action asset is empty, containing no actions, action maps, or control schemes.
-You must [add](./CreateActions.md) and [configure](./ConfigureActions.md) new actions to use it.
-The new action asset is also not assigned as [project-wide](./ProjectWideActions.md).